State

 text "the value is " attributes.key

-Accessing external state from a component
+Accessing attributes from a component

 Example